OliveiraDS-hub/ChimeraTE/README.md

 #Mandatory arguments:

   --mate1 			mate 1 from paired-end reads

   --mate2 			mate 2 from paired-end reads

-  --te  TE insertions (fasta)
+  --te				TE insertions (.fasta)

-  --transcripts transcripts (fasta)
+  --transcripts			transcripts (.fasta)

   --stranded			Select "rf-stranded" if your reads are reverse->forward; or "fr-stranded" if they are forward->reverse

   --project			project name

 #Optional arguments:

   --cutoff			Minimum chimeric reads as support (default: 2)

   --threads			Number of threads, (default: 6)
 ````

 ### Usage mode3